-During main round of applications for Year 7 places for September 2020, a waiting list will be established and maintained centrally by the local authority until 31 August 2020.
-At all other times, and for other year groups, when all available places have been allocated, waiting lists will be operated by schools on behalf of the local authority.
+Waiting lists will be established for each year group where more applications are received than places available.
+For main round admissions to Year 7, the waiting list will be maintained centrally by the local authority until 31 August 2024.
+At all other times, and for other year groups, waiting lists will be operated by schools on behalf of the local authority.